PREP: Professional Research Experience Program

 A collobaration of research and education between Colorado School of Mines (Mines) and the National Institute of Standards and Technology (NIST)

-The goal of NIST PREP at Mines is to foster research opportunities that facilitate collaboration between NIST and Mines, and help provide students and career scientists with excellent training.
-Mines NIST PREP aims to create a community of students, faculty and researchers for the NIST Boulder and Gaithersburg labs.
-NIST PREP staff work to ensure the hands-on research experience for students at NIST is robust, diverse, and connected.
+The goal of NIST PREP at Mines is to foster research opportunities that facilitate collaboration between NIST and Mines, to help provide students and career scientists with excellent training, and ensure the hands-on research experience for students at NIST is robust, diverse, and connected.

 The program is intended to assure continued growth and progress of a highly skilled STEM workforce in Colorado and the United States.